-The dead plant and animals matter which lie on the earth’s surface comes in contact with the soil and the water present in the soil.
+The dead plant and animal matter which lie on the earth’s surface comes in contact with the soil and the water present in the soil.

 The decomposition of these materials occurs slowly.
-However, the microbes boost the process by releasing enzymes that help in the breakage of the organic materials.
+However, the microbes boost the process by releasing enzymes that help breakage the organic materials.

 The decomposition is also affected by the presence of nitrogen and carbon compounds in the decaying materials.

 Important factors regulating the decomposition of the organic residues in the soil are

 - Temperature – Temperature directly affects the rate of decomposition.
 The rate of decomposition of organic materials increases with the increase in temperature and vice versa.

 - Soil moisture – Moisture in the soil and atmosphere favors the decomposition process.